If you made any changes in Pure these will be visible here soon.

 Supervisory Interests

-My research interest includes the documentation and visualisation of heritage collections, embedding semantics and knowledge to heritage 3D digital assets as well as the use of 3D documentation for producing 3D printable products to support the exhibition and conservation of heritage artefacts.
-Research topics for supervising includes:
+My research interest includes the documentation and visualisation of collections, embedding intelligence as well as the (re)use to support innovative approaches, for instance, to support the exhibition and conservation of heritage artefacts and creative applications.
+Research topics for supervising include:

-iii) semantic technologies, including shape analysis, shape recognition, search and browse,
+iii) discoverability technologies, including AI-based analysis, large scale visualisation novel modalities for search and browse,

 v) design and engineering of objects by digital fabrication technologies.

-vi) Sustainability and business aspects for the digitisation of heritage assets, including blockchain technologies and NFT
+vi) Sustainability and business aspects, including metaverse, blockchain technologies and NFT

 Education/Academic qualification